Ocugen - Consensus Indicates Potential 210.3% Upside

-Ocugen found using ticker (OCGN) have now 3 analysts in total covering the stock.
+Ocugen found using ticker (OCGN) now have 3 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 1 and 0.7 with a mean TP of 0.9.
-With the stocks previous close at 0.29 this is indicating there is a potential upside of 210.3%.
-The 50 day moving average now sits at 0.31 and the 200 day MA is 0.34.
+The range between the high target price and low target price is between 1 and 0.7 with the average target price sitting at 0.9.
+Given that the stocks previous close was at 0.29 this would imply there is a potential upside of 210.3%.
+The 50 day moving average now sits at 0.31 while the 200 day moving average is 0.34.
 The market capitalisation for the company is $130m.
-You can visit the company’s website by visiting: http://www.ocugen.com
+Visit the company website at: http://www.ocugen.com

 Ocugen, a clinical stage biopharmaceutical company, focuses on the discovery, development, and commercialization of transformative therapies to cure blindness diseases.
 The company’s pipeline product includes OCU200, a novel fusion protein that is in preclinical development stage for the treatment of wet AMD, diabetic retinopathy, and diabetic macular edema; OCU400 to treat retinitis pigmentosa, a group of rare genetic disorders; and OCU410, which is in preclinical development stage for the treatment of dry AMD.
 Ocugen has a strategic partnership with CanSino Biologics Inc. for gene therapy co-development and manufacturing.
 The company is headquartered in Malvern, Pennsylvania.